Garry Kasparov: Early writings

 Kasparov has written books on chess.
 He published a controversial autobiography when still in his early 20s.
-Originally entitled Child of Change, it was later published as Unlimited Challenge.
+Originally titled Child of Change, it was later published as Unlimited Challenge.
 This book was updated several times after he became world champion.
 Its content is mainly literary, with a small chess component of key unannotated games.
 He published an annotated games collection in 1983, Fighting Chess: My Games and Career, which has been updated in further editions.
 He also wrote a book annotating the games from his World Chess Championship 1985 victory, World Chess Championship Match: Moscow, 1985.

 He has annotated his own games extensively for the Yugoslav Chess Informant series.
 In 1982, he co-authored Batsford Chess Openings with British grandmaster Keene.
 That book sold well and was updated in a second edition in 1989.
-He also co-authored two opening books with his trainer Alexander Nikitin in the 1980s for British publisher Batsford – on the Classical Variation of the Caro-Kann Defence and on the Scheveningen Variation of the Sicilian Defence.
+He also co-authored two opening books with his trainer Alexander Nikitin in the 1980s for British publisher Batsford – on the Classical Variation of the Caro–Kann Defence and on the Scheveningen Variation of the Sicilian Defence.
 Kasparov also contributed extensively to the five-volume openings series Encyclopedia of Chess Openings from Chess Informant, for which Kasparov also wrote personal columns called Garry's Choice.

 In 2000, Kasparov co-authored Kasparov Against the World: The Story of the Greatest Online Challenge with grandmaster Daniel King.
 The 202-page book analyses the 1999 Kasparov versus the World game, and holds the record for the longest analysis devoted to a single chess game.